Customizing your Automate > Twitter settings will allow you to automatically pull-in Tweets most relevant to your content.

 - Your stream will not pull-in tweets that are retweets.

 - Your stream will not pull-in tweets that contain question marks.

 - If a tweet contains any of the specific words placed in this field, it will not be pulled into your stream.

 - If a tweet has less than this specific number of words, it will not be pulled into your stream.

 ONLY pull in Tweets if they contain X

 Tweets will only be imported if they contain a word listed in the filter field above.
-In the screenshot below, only the tweets from Engage with the word "marketing" will be sent to the Moderation Hub.
+In the screenshot below, only the tweets from Live with the word "marketing" will be sent to the Moderation Hub.
 Note: Don't forget to use the checkbox above the save filter button to apply the filter to accounts your'e following.